leoarchive/minimax-chess-engine/README.md

 for clear the historic.
 ## Commands
 1. *start* in normal mode, start the game create pieces on the board.
+2. *exit* in normal mode, exit the program.
-2. *mov* in normal mode, moviment mode moving pieces.
+3. *mov* in normal mode, moviment mode moving pieces.
+4. *back*, in moviment mode, back the last moviment.
-3. *back* in moviment mode, back to normal mode.
+5. *return* in moviment mode, return to normal mode.
-4. *output* in normal mode, print the movement stack list.
+6. *output* in normal mode, print the movement stack list.
-5. *cls* in normal mode, clear the historic.
+7. *cls* in normal mode, clear the historic.
 ## Modes
 * *:* Normal mode.
 * *mov:* Moviment mode.